Code-Institute-Submissions/nellymaw-P4-codeInstitute_JulyResub/README.md

 - Add Cloudinary URL to Heroku Config Vars - be sure to paste in the correct section of the link Add to Settings tab in Config Vars e.g. COUDINARY_URL, cloudinary://************************
-- Add DISABLE_COLLECTSTATIC to Heroku Config Vars (temporary step for the moment, will be removed before deployment) e.g. DISABLE_COLLECTSTATIC, 1

 **In IDE**